-James A. Kettinger, who has served as the President and Chief Executive Officer of IEA, Inc., for the past five years completed his purchase of the company from George and Sue Newell on May 16th, 2012.
+James A. Kettinger, who has served as the President and Chief Executive Officer of IEA, LLC., for the past five years completed his purchase of the company from George and Sue Newell on May 16th, 2012.

 Kettinger, who served as IEA’s CEO following four years consulting with the Company on strategic and financial management issues, explained that to take advantage of its many domestic and global growth opportunities, IEA needed to expand its financing base.